qinghaoh/qinghaoh.github.io/_posts/2020-08-30-knapsack-problem.markdown

     for (int i = 0; i < n; i++) {
         // j is the number of remaining walls for (int j = n; j > 0; j--) {
-            // if a paid painter is selected for the current wall
+            // If a paid painter is selected for the current wall,
             // then in the time period time[i]:
             // * 1 wall is painted by the paid painter
             // * at most time[i] walls are painted by free painter